 Despite these widely known challenges and the resulting risk, the digital toolkit of engineers has remained more or less the same in recent years.
 The industry has not yet explored the potential of digitalization and cloud technology to simplify and automate processes.
 Interestingly, the same challenges above that the shipbuilding industry is facing also applies to other larger engineering segments, such as the construction or process & plant engineering industry.

-Unlocking the potential process automation: building an integrated cloud platform for shipyards, design offices and suppliers
+Unlocking the potential of process automation: building an integrated cloud platform for shipyards, design offices and suppliers

 Naval Architect addresses the challenges above by building an integrated cloud platform based on process automation and a single source of truth.
 The platform is immediately accessible via web browser, no installation is necessary.
 This makes it easy to share data between teams and collaborate.
 We have implemented a robust change management system that saves and manages all changes in versions, enabling full transparency and hassle-free cross-functional work.